QuinnGinger/Projects/HomeServer/NotesDump.md

-# Note Dump - A place to quickly capture thoughts and notes, to be cleaned up and integrated into the main project later.
+# A place to quickly capture thoughts and notes, to be cleaned up and integrated into the main project later.
----